Cincinnati mayor declares a state of emergency as Covid-19 leads to fire department staffing shortage - KESQ

 By Amir Vera and Laura Studley, CNN

 “There are 27 firefighters out with Covid-19 right now and an additional 20 who are out sick.
-There are 774 firefighters total on staff,” said Yasmin Chilton, city spokesperson.
+There are 774 firefighters total on staff,” said spokesperson Yasmin Chilton.

 The declaration came at the request of Fire Chief Michael A. Washington Sr., the mayor said in a statement, and states that if the staffing goes unaddressed, it would “substantially undermine” first responders’ readiness levels.